MYO28/LCA-PHP-MySQL-Integration/README.md

 ## How to Run

-Start Apache and MySQL in the XAMPP Control Panel, then navigate to `http://localhost/week4_ex01_php_mysql_integration/index.php` in a browser.
+Start Apache and MySQL in the XAMPP Control Panel (as administrator), then navigate to `http://localhost/week4_ex01_php_mysql_integration/index.php` in a browser.